===========================================================================

 The following shows the main steps and options most people find useful.
 See sgfxi -h for full listing of options.

-- Offers latest stable drivers, as well as beta nVidia drivers, within 24 hours of release, usually.
-Generally the new drivers are added as soon as I become aware of them.
-So if I've failed to update, simply post a note and let me know about the new driver on the sgfxi feature request thread.
+- Offers latest stable drivers, as well as beta nVidia drivers.
+Generally new drivers are added as soon as I become aware of them.
+If I've failed to add a new driver, simply post a note and let me know about it on the sgfxi feature request thread.
 Or, if you see the user h2-gw on the smxi irc channel: irc.oftc.net channel #smxi you can alert me there too.

 - Automatically determines correct driver type for your specific card.
 This feature has very good support for nVidia non-free drivers, Intel, nVidia, and ATI Xorg drivers, plus a few others.
 In other words, if you use a legacy nVidia card, it will determine what driver to install for that card, automatically.